What is the Federal Supplemental Tax Rate?

 If you receive any form of supplemental wages during the year, your employer may be required to withhold tax using a different method.

-If you work as an employee, the amount of tax withheld from your paycheck is based upon the information you provided on Form W-4.
+If you work as an employee, the amount of tax withheld from your paycheck is based upon the information you provided on Form W-4 and the amount of your wages.
 However, if you receive any form of supplemental wages during the year, your employer may be required to withhold tax using a different method.

-If your employer pays you extra money, outside of your regular salary, the federal government can treat it as supplemental wages.
+If your employer pays you extra money, outside of your regular salary, the federal government typically treats this as supplemental wages.
 These wages generally include commissions and bonuses, any severance payments upon termination of your employment, taxable prizes and awards, retroactive pay increases, reimbursements of nondeductible moving expenses, taxable fringe benefits and certain kinds of expense reimbursements and allowances.

 When expense reimbursements are considered supplemental wages

-- Second, you must provide proof, like a receipt, of the expense to your employer.
+- Second, you must be required to provide proof, like a receipt, of the expense to your employer within a reasonable time.

-- Finally, if your employer pays you an allowance or reimbursement that exceeds your actual expense, you must refund the excess.
+- Finally, if your employer pays you an allowance or reimbursement that exceeds your actual expense, you must be required to refund the excess within a reasonable time.

 Supplemental wages tax rates